MetanoKid/coding-scars/_drafts/log-window-3.md

 }
 {% endhighlight %}

-Basically, we ask the `LogEntryList` `ListBox` for its children, get the scroll control for the list and ask it to go to the bottom.
+Basically, we ask the `LogEntryList` `ListView` for its children, get the scroll control for the list and ask it to go to the bottom.
+We can also check the `NotifyCollectionChangedEventArgs` to know whether it was triggered because an item was added or deleted, if we wanted to.

-Now, to tie it with our checkbox, modify the `IsAutoScrollEnabled` property with this:
+Now, to tie it with our checkbox, add this:

 {% highlight c# %}
-public bool IsAutoScrollEnabled
-{
-    get
-    {
-        return m_autoScrollEnabled;
-    }

-    set
-    {
-        m_autoScrollEnabled = value;

-        if(value)
-        {
 LogEntries.CollectionChanged += OnLogEntriesChangedScrollToBottom;
-        }
-        else
-        {
-            LogEntries.CollectionChanged -= OnLogEntriesChangedScrollToBottom;
-        }
-    }
-}
 {% endhighlight %}

-So, we add or remove our callback based on the state of the checkbox.
+We can now, also, refactor `IsAutoScrollEnabled` with just this:

+{% highlight c# %}
+public bool IsAutoScrollEnabled { get; set; }
+{% endhighlight %}

-Congratulations, you've got an auto-scrolling `ListBox`!
+Congratulations, you've got an auto-scrolling `ListView`!

 # Per system filters

 So far the new features are great additions, but how about being able to filter messages by their system?

-Imagine you're working on a game and there's some bug you're tracking down related to the game _logic_.
+Imagine you're working on program and there's some bug you're tracking down related to the _net communication_.
 Wouldn't it be awesome to filter out everything else and only read the logs for that system?
-Something like clicking on different checkboxes?
+Something easy like clicking on different checkboxes?

 However, the goal of this log window is to be used in more than a single project and each one of them may have completely diferent systems.
 So, how do we do it?

 ## Configuration from the host

 Remember our `LoggerUI` entry point?
-We're adding a new method to let the host program tell us which systems it will be using so we can create as many checkboxes.
+We're adding a new method to let the _host program_ tell us which systems it will be using so we can create as many checkboxes.
 This could be the outline:

 {% highlight c# %}
 public void ConfigureSytems(List<string> systems)